-- 3.1.1 This chapter sets out a summary of the relevant local planning policy context for this Supplementary Planning Document (SPD).
-The local policy context is principally set by: - the Gloucester Local Plan (1983) saved policies; and - the adopted Gloucester, Cheltenham and Tewkesbury Joint Core Strategy (JCS) (December 2017). - 3.1.2 The Pre-Submission version of the Gloucester City Plan 2011 2031 (City Plan) was approved for consultation and submission at the Council meeting held on 26 September 2019.
-On the basis of the stage of preparation that the plan has reached, and the consistency of its policies with the NPPF, the emerging policies of the plan can be afforded at limited to moderate weight in accordance with paragraph 48 of the NPPF. - 3.1.3 The Second Stage Deposit City of Gloucester Local Plan 2002 is a draft plan that was published and approved by the council for development management decision making in 2002.
-It is not an adopted plan, but the policies within it carry weight in the process of decision-making on planning applications.
+3.1.1 This chapter sets out a summary of the relevant local planning policy context for this Supplementary Planning Document (SPD).
+The local policy context is principally set by:

+- the Gloucester Local Plan (1983) saved policies; and - the adopted Gloucester, Cheltenham and Tewkesbury Joint Core Strategy (JCS) (December 2017).

+3.1.2 The Second Stage Deposit City of Gloucester Local Plan 2002 is a draft plan that was published and approved by the council for development management decision making in 2002.
+It is not an adopted plan, but the policies within it carry weight in the process of decisionmaking on planning applications.
 An assessment of the policies has been carried out in the light of the adoption of the JCS and in the context of the National Planning Policy Framework.
-A list of the 'Endorsed Relevant Policies 2018' and 'Partial Relevant Policies' is published on GCC's website. - 3.1.4 This SPD provides guidance on the implementation of planning polices by setting out framework plans and design guidance providing overall suggested coordinating principles within which individual outline and detailed planning applications could be designed.
-In setting out the context, this Chapter focus on most recent (JCS) and City Plan policy and shows how the SPD reflects development plan policies.
-This is organised under key policy topics that are relevant to the regeneration of Podsmead: - housing and regeneration; - open space and landscape; - design and sustainability; and - community facilities.
+A list of the 'Endorsed Relevant Policies 2018' and 'Partial Relevant Policies' is published on GCC's website.

+3.1.3 This SPD provides guidance on the implementation of planning polices by setting out framework plans and design guidance providing overall suggested coordinating principles within which individual outline and detailed planning applications could be designed.
+In setting out the context, this Chapter focus on most recent (JCS) and emerging (Gloucester City Plan) policy and shows how the SPD reflects development plan policies.
+This is organised under key policy topics that are relevant to the regeneration of Podsmead:

+- housing and regeneration;

+- open space and landscape;

+- design and sustainability; and

+- community facilities.